run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 Once you believe that the Run:ai prerequisites are met, we highly recommend installing and running the Run:ai  [pre-install diagnostics script](https://github.com/run-ai/preinstall-diagnostics){target=_blank}.
 The tool:

 * Tests the below requirements as well as additional failure points related to Kubernetes, NVIDIA, storage, and networking.
-* Looks at additional components installed and analyzes their relevancy to a successful Run:ai installation.
+* Looks at additional components installed and analyze their relevance to a successful Run:ai installation.

 To use the script [download](https://github.com/run-ai/preinstall-diagnostics/releases){target=_blank} the latest version of the script and run: